Josh-Alhassan/javascript-with-remi/LanguageBasics/LangaugeBasics.md

 await

 **Note:** _It's best to avoid using both keywords and reserved words as both identifiers and property names to ensure compatibility with past and future ECMAScript editions._

+### Variables

+ECMAScript variables are loosely typed, meaning that a variable can hold any type of data.
+Every _variable_ is simply a _named placeholder_ for a value.
+There are three keywords that can be used to declare a variable: `var`, which is available in all ECMAScript versions, and `let`, and `const` which were introduced in ECMAScript 6.